urbit/urbit.org-reloaded/content/using/install.md

 Once you are in Landscape we recommend joining the Urbit Community group.
 You will need to obtain an invite, which can be had by first joining the `~/~dopzod/urbit-help` chat channel and asking for an invitation from there.
-This is most likely to succeed quickly during standard US west coast working hours.
+This is most likely to succeed quickly during standard US West Coast working hours.
 Once you have the invite you can accept it by navigating to your Groups by clicking on All Groups in the upper left hand corner of Landscape, then Manage All Groups, and in there you should see an invitation.
 From this interface you